PopGenClustering/pop-struct-clustering-workflow/README.md

-# Population Structure Clustering Workflow
+# Population Structure Clustering Alignment and Visualization Workflow

 This repository provides a comprehensive workflow and tutorial for performing and consolidating (clustering-based) population structure analysis.
 It guides you through the entire process—from raw data preparation to creating publication-quality visualizations—using a suite of complementary tools.